 This is one of those ‘so up my alley’ dishes; I’ve been cooking pasta with vegetables for years, long before it became popular or trendy.
-I have always loved the Pasta con Broccoli dish that is from a cookbook that belonged to my mother from the late 1950′s.
-My propensity to combine the two was solidified the year we had a bumper zucchini crop.
-I was DESPERATE to find something new to do with zucchini and into pasta it went!
+I have always loved the Pasta con Broccoli dish that is from a cookbook that belonged to my mother from the late 1950’s and my propensity to combine the two was solidified the year we had a bumper zucchini crop.
+I was DESPERATE to find something new to do with zucchini and into pasta it went.

-It was prophetic I thought that I also had some garlic I was dying to use.
-Homegrown garlic even.
-For all the garlic I’ve had in my life, I have never known the person who grew it, but this time I did.
-I’ve come to know and love Carolyn with Cowlick Cottage and she has a garden To.
-Die.
-For.
-One day someone won a box of garlic from her and if I recall correctly; I do believe I literally begged her to send me some too.
-I think I was kidding but she was not.
+It was prophetic when I first published this recipe that I had just received a box of beautiful homegrown garlic.
+For all the garlic I’ve had in my life, I have never known the person who grew it, but this time I did!
+A friend of mine lives in California and has a huge garden.
+I do believe I literally begged her to send me some; I think I was kidding but she was not.
 Look at that beautiful garlic.
 Thanks Carolyn.
+I still need to try growing my own!

 - 1/4 cup olive oil